 - 1 tsp Salt – Salt tones down the tomato flavor.

-Wash all your veggies first so you can easily chop each one and add into your blender.
+Wash all your veggies first so you can easily chop each one and add them to your blender.

 It does matter the order you start adding ingredients to your blender.
 Add lime juice and two chopped tomatoes first.
 This works well because the tomatoes have more water content than the other ingredients, which helps get the blender blades going.